mrsamirr/todo-app/README.md

 This project a simple TODO application it has the following features -

-- Anyone can create a todo
+- Anyone can create a todo.
-- Anyone can see their existing todos
+- Anyone can see their existing todos.
-- Anyone can mark a todo as done
+- Anyone can mark a todo as done.